Small Raw Rose Quartz Cabochons media thumbnails

 Only 1 in stock!

-Rose quartz cabochons with the top face in a natural crystalline state and a flat polished back for mounting.
+Rose quartz cabochons with the upper face in a natural crystalline state and a polished flat back for mounting.
 Available in four sizes, from ø10 × 5 mm to 13 × 11 × 7 mm.
-The visible surface retains the vitreous luster typical of raw mineral, with natural veins and inclusions; only the back is worked to sit cleanly on a bezel or other silver mounting.

 Material Data Sheet

 Color Pale pink to peach pink.
-Traces of native titanium, manganese, or iron in the rock are responsible for the tone
+Traces of native titanium, manganese, or iron in the rock are responsible for the hue

 Back finish Flat semi-polished for direct mounting